TylusDawkins/TylusDawkins/README.md

     Nice to meet you!
 I'm Tylus Dawkins.
   </p>
   <p align="center">
-    I'm a FullStack Engineer with a focus on user experience.
-I have experience in JavaScript/TypeScript and many of their common libraries for both Frontend and Backend work.
+   Experienced Full-Stack Engineer with expertise in Web or API Development and Cloud Solutions, honed through roles at Liberty Mutual, General Assembly and Doka.
+I am skilled in every step of the software development lifecycle.
+I empower teams and mentor others.
+I am passionate about delivering high-impact software solutions that drive business value through innovation and collaboration.
   </p>
   <p align="center">
     :seedling: I was born and raised in Las Vegas, NV
   </p>

   <p align="center">
-    :zap: Most recently, I have been an Engineer for Liberty Mutual and have been practicing Full Stack Engineering for nearly two years
+    :zap: Most recently, I was a Software Engineer for Liberty Mutual where I worked on their IVR Chatbots, as well as their firewall applications.
   </p>

   <p align="center">